huaminghuangtw/Evergreen-Notes/Permanent-Notes/busyness.md

 # [“Being In Motion vs. Taking Action” by James Clear](https://jamesclear.com/taking-action)

+> _“Never mistake activity for achievement.” — John Wooden_

 * You gain clarity through _motion_, but don’t mistake motion with _action_.
-* _“Never mistake activity for achievement.” — John Wooden_
+Beware of false progress.

 ---